 “I make around $25/hr.
 People who make $25/hr are typically on a career track to make 6 figures, which is $50+/hr.
 The only way to achieve that goal is to be allowed through the gate and beyond the ceiling by people on the other side making 6 figures.
 Becoming friendly with these.. people is considered all “apart of the game” and you either assimilate entirely or hate yourself.
 On $25/hr you can live okay if you budget well.
 But many get locked in on where they want to be and discard their achievements, striving for that Instagram lifestyle.
 Also, many people lack awareness of the advantages they’ve been afforded despite their efforts (being born into wealth, etc) so, they think anyone who hasn’t reached their level is lazy or unworthy in comparison.” – Killax_ said.

 “I make 25 an hour and I feel like I can barely survive.
 We all deserve way more.” – Fullmetalmycologist.

 “$25/hr would be life changing money for me.
 Like buying the groceries I want instead of buying what I can afford life changing.” – TwoSecondsToMidnight added.

 Looking to stretch that $25 an hour wage as far as you can so you can live well and bump up your savings rate?
 It’s totally possible if you’re determined enough!
-Check out these 72 tips to save money.
+Check out these money saving challenges to get the ball rolling.

 If you can only strip your budget down so far and you can’t find a job paying more than $25 an hour, consider supplementing your work with side gigs on nights or weekends.
-This can be as simple as doing surveys on Swagbucks while you watch TV, or walking dogs through Rover on Saturday mornings, or even starting your own business.
+This can be as simple as doing surveys on Swagbucks while you watch TV, or walking dogs over the weekend mornings, or even starting your own business.
 Check out 114 side hustle ideas here!

 TL;DR: If you just came for the short answer to 25 dollars an hour is how much a year?
 Answer: $52000 before taxes.